Car seats and restraint systems

 - The infant must be lap held any time the seat belt sign is illuminated.

 - Only a cabin crew member is permitted to attach or remove the bassinet from the wall mount.

 When using a car seat, please remember that:

 - If you plan on having your child use a car seat on board the aircraft, you must purchase a seat on board for them.
-Contact us at 1-888-937-8538 so we can prepare your reservation for a car seat.
+Contact us by phone so we can prepare your reservation for a car seat.